skygate/skylabs-redux/docs/tutorial.md

 ## Combine reducers

 Our app state is combined from two small states: `comments` and `users`.
 When you look closer to the reducers function, you can see that for each comment action we are taking the whole state of the app.
-This no looks pretty and need from us more work.
+This doesn't look pretty and requires more work.
 So because the comments state is not related with the user state the best practice is to extract them to separated files.

 Let's do this for the comment's reducer.